dmytro-landiak/tb-monitoring-tool/README.md

 # thingsboard-env-monitoring-tool
 Thingsboard environment monitoring tool

-The project that is able to check the status of the Thingsboard environment by sending the messages to a specified number of devices and expect them to be processed within a given period of time.
+The project that is able to check the status of the Thingsboard environment by sending the messages (via MQTT and HTTP protocols) to a specified number of devices and expect them to be processed within a given period of time.

 ## Prerequisites